floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

    	y: "..."
 ```

+**Starting with Search Guard FLX 1.6.0**, auth tokens are signed with default signing key in case of no explicit configuration.

 ### Auth Token Cache

 Starting with Search Guard FLX 1.6.0, you can configure the auth token cache.